Friday, December 9, 2016

 Tip #2: Stock up on condoms

 Take some condoms with you on holiday.
 Condoms are the only form of contraception that also protect against STIs.
 Condoms are useful to have with you in case you have sex with someone new or if your regular type of contraception fails or runs out.

 You can get a prescription for condoms from any Family Planning clinic.
-It costs just $5.00 for lots of condoms.
+Condoms are free with a prescription.